1. Home: Explore careers

 Direct Application

 Employers will often focus on your personal qualities and people skills.
-It may be an advantage to have a clear understanding of the issues faced by the community you will be working in.
+It may be an advantage to have a clear understanding of the issues faced by the community you'll be working in.

 You'll usually have induction training, lasting around 12 weeks, while you get to know your area and the issues you might face.